-The Presidents Policy Advisory Committee (PPAC) is the committee responsible for regular review of existing and development of new Board Policies (BPs) and Administrative Procedure (APs).
+The Presidents Policy Advisory Committee (PPAC) is the committee responsible for regular review of existing, and development of new, Board Policies (BPs) and Administrative Procedures (APs).
 PPAC is chaired by the Superintendent/President and includes membership from all constituencies.
-Membership includes all Vice Presidents (Academic Affairs, Student Services, and Administrative Services), the Management/Supervisory/Confidential (MSC) group's president and vice president, Academic Senate President and Vice President, the Classified Senate President and Vice President, and the Associated Students of Mendocino College (ASMC) President or designee.
-The Executive Assistant to the President/Superintendent documents the meetings and tracks the work of the committee.
-(IC.5.
-PPAC committee description)
+Membership includes all Vice Presidents (Academic Affairs, Student Services, and Administrative Services), the Management/Supervisory/Confidential (MSC) group's President and Vice President, the Academic Senate President and Vice President, the Classified Senate President and Vice President, and the Associated Students of Mendocino College (ASMC) President or designee.
+The Executive Assistant to the President/Superintendent documents the meetings and tracks the work of the committee (IC5 01).

-PPAC has developed a seven-year review schedule of BPs and Aps based on the seven Chapters of Board Policies: (IC.5.
-Spreadsheet with schedule for PPAC review)
+PPAC has developed a seven-year review schedule of BPs and Aps based on the seven Chapters of Board Policies (IC5 02):